 Governor is a nominal executive head of the state.
 He forms an important part of the state executive where he acts as the chief executive head.
 Central Government nominates the governor for each state.

 The Indian President appoints Governor for each state by warrant under his hand and seal.
 Central Government is responsible to nominate the governor for each state.

-- Office of a governor is not a part of union executive and is an independent constitutional office.
+- The office of a governor is not a part of the union executive and is an independent constitutional office.
 The governor doesn’t serve the union government and neither is subordinate to it.